PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Indispensable for parameter estimation problems are the measurements that will be used to fit the model parameters.
-In PEtab GUI, you can define these measurements in the **Measurement Table**.
+In PEtab-GUI, you can define these measurements in the :guilabel:`Measurement Table`.
 While it is possible to create a new measurement table from scratch, it is usually more convenient to import an already
 existing measurement file.
 In our experience, most measurements exist in some matrix format.
-Time data might have each
+Time-resolved data might have each
 row corresponding to a time point and each column corresponding to a different observable.
 Similar can Dose-Response data be structured, where each row corresponds to a different dose.
-Accounting for these common formats, PEtab GUI handles opening a CSV or TSV file by checking whether it is a time series,
+Accounting for these common formats, PEtab-GUI handles opening a CSV or TSV file by checking whether it is a time series,
 dose-response, or a PEtab measurement file.
 Simply drag and drop your file into the **Measurement Table** or
-use the **File > Open** option.
+use the :menuselection:`&File --> &Open` option.
 In general what we need to specify in the measurement table are:

-1. **observableID**: A unique identifier for the observable that this measurement corresponds to.
+1. **observableId**: A unique identifier for the observable that this measurement corresponds to.
 This should match the observable IDs defined in the **Observable Table**.
 2. **simulationConditionId**: The condition under which the measurement was taken.
 You are free to choose a name but it should be consistent with the conditions defined in the **Condition Table**.
 3. **time** and **measurement**: The time point and corresponding measurements.